openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 In OpenPnP, the Driver is the part of the software that interfaces between OpenPnP and a particular type of machine.
 Typically this is just a small piece of code that translates OpenPnP commands into commands for a particular motion controller such as Smoothie, TinyG, Marlin, etc.

 ## Choosing a Driver
-For the **newest Versions of OpenPnP 2.0** you can add as many drivers as you like.
+For **newer Versions of OpenPnP 2.0** you can add as many drivers as you like.
 Go to the Machine Setup tab and select the Drivers node.
 Press the `[ + ]` button to create a new driver.

 ![Add new Driver](https://user-images.githubusercontent.com/9963310/96038934-2f6d1e00-0e68-11eb-8736-12018f01a8fd.png)